petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/documents-and-media.md

 ### Rating

 Ratings can be enabled on documents and media.
-Whether the rating is a simple thumb up/thumbs down, or a stars rating (0-5 Stars), the rating in Analytics Cloud is a calculation that lets you compare how users evaluate the site's documents and media files.
+Whether the rating is a simple thumbs up/thumbs down or a stars rating (0-5 Stars), you can use the rating to compare how users evaluate the site's documents and media files.

 ## Audience